Is this a Chiropractic Clinic?

 Absolutely!!
 Dr. Vahldick has experience working with patients referred by their OB/GYN and has learned how to evaluate and treat the expectant mother as her body changes during gestation.
-But chiropractors that utilize mostly chiropractic manipulation, may not be effective.
+But chiropractors that utilize mostly chiropractic manipulation may not be effective.
 In pregnancy, a frequent problem is aberrant, or excessive movement of the lumbar spine and pelvis.
-The weight gain, and the fact that around the 28th week of pregnancy the body increases a hormone (relaxin) that helps relax the pelvic joints to allow development and delivery, help create more mobility in the spine.
-The pain is generally related to the soft tissues in the area (ligaments and muscles) that are under increased demand.
+The weight gain, changes in center of gravity, and the fact that around the 28th week of pregnancy the body increases a hormone (relaxin) that helps relax the pelvic joints to allow development and delivery, help drive more mobility in the spine.
+The pain is generally related to the soft tissues in the area (ligaments and muscles) that are under increased stress.
 At that time manipulation is rarely performed for the low back and more soft tissue work and rehab is required.
 Our team will work with your Ob/Gyn to provide a safe, natural alternative to medications for your pain.
 Our pregnant patients enjoy excellent results with the assurance that their body and their baby’s health is safe, with the drug free chiropractic care we offer.

 Do chiropractors refer patients to other specialists?

 Of course.
 We always always ask the question – “What is best for the patient?”
 If your condition is best treated at our clinic then we would love to treat you.
 Medical co-management can be an incredibly valuable asset, especially in cases of radiating pain past the knee or elbow.
 If your condition is best helped at another health care facility, our doctors will get you to the right place.
 Likewise, medical doctors, dentists, podiatrists and other health care professionals often refer patients to our clinic for comprehensive chiropractic care.